tnichols217/notes/AIQS 100/Reflective Paper/draft.md

 >
 > My newfound skills in analysis, composition, and planning would be supremely important later in both my professional career as well as personal life.
 In the academic context, I have learned how to more effectively communicate the ideas I would like the get across as well as how to keep them thoroughly organized and concise — something I initially struggled with at the beginning of this course, but something I feel like I have improved since then.
 >
-> In the context of
+> In the context of academia,